The linking von Neumann algebras of W*-TROs

 in the strong operator topology.
 Given $x\in \M_+$.
 Since $ex^{1/2}{u} (I-e) {u}^{\ast}x^{1/2}e$ belongs to the von Neumann algebra $M(V)$, we have

 Similarly, we see that $N(V) = (I-e)\M (1-e)$.
 It follows $\M=R(V)$.

-Conversely, if $\M=R(V)$ is the linking algebra of $W^\ast$-TRO $V$ as in \eqref{eq:RV}, then $e= $ is a projection in $\M$ with $C_e = C_{I-e}=I$.
-This completes the proof. \end{proof}

-\begin{thm} Let $\M$ be a von Neumann algebra.
-There exists a $W^\ast$-TRO $V$ such that its linking von Neumann algebra $R(V)=\M$ if and only if $\M$ has no abelian direct summand. \end{thm} \begin{proof} Suppose $\M$ has no abelian direct summand.
-In view of Proposition \ref{prop:Ce=C(1-e)=1}, it suffices to show that there is a projection $e$ in $\M$ such that the central covers $C_e=C_{I-e}=I$.
+For the implication (c) $\implies$ (b), suppose $\M$ has no abelian direct summand.
+We show that there is a projection $e$ in $\M$ such that the central covers $C_e=C_{I-e}=I$.
 Indeed, the assertion is contained in \cite[Exercise 6.19]{KR}.
 For completeness, we present a short proof below.